jpiskorski/infectious-diseases-events/README.md

 3. Annotation_guidelines.pdf

 The draft version of the annotation guidelines used by the annotators.
+A new complete version will be released soon.